al-ptk/nosql-table/README.md

 - `Schema`: Describes the name and `type` of each possible `property` found in the `instances`.
 Types can be **primitives**, like strings, date and numbers; **composed data**, like arrays and objects; or even **custom**, like user-made widgets.
 - `Instances`: An array of objects that populate the table based on the properties each instance possesses.
 Not all instances have all schema properties, but the `schema` properties describe all possible properties of an instance.

+And about @ notes:

+- @todo: A feature to be added or some general task to be done.
+- @dryup: I believe that the code could be simplified\abstracted, but I dare not to yet.
+(The reason for this postponement can be found under the [Code Repetition and Wet Code](#code-repetition-and-wet-code) section.)

+@todo update leiame

 ### Component Tree Explained

 The `App.js` is the main component, composed of a shell (`MenuBar.js` and `StyledFooter.js`) and the table (`JsonTable.js`).